Stanford MBA Interview Overview.

 - Any questions for me?

-- Whats one thing that you did that you’re really proud of?
+- What is one thing that you did that you’re really proud of?

 - How do you work with all the different people that you do?
 How do you communicate with them?

-- What is the world’s biggest misconception about World War II?
+- What is the world’s biggest misconception about the pro tennis world?

 - Why Stanford?

-- Tell me about the hardest situation you’ve ever been in within PE?
+- Tell me about the hardest situation you’ve ever been in at work?
 What did you learn from it?

-(Behavioral Question) Tell me about a time you had tension with someone you work with and how you overcame it?
+- (Behavioral Question) Tell me about a time when you failed.

 - What else should I have asked you?